atjsh/rust-blog/web-client/README.md

 npm run build
 ```

-You can preview the production build with `npm run preview`
+You can preview the production build with `npm run preview`.